-- 1. The Department offers the following range of Majors and Minors as well as a range of electives for students with other career interests who feel that courses in Government are an important part of a rounded education: - International Relations (Major and Minor) - Political Science (Major and Minor) - Political Leadership, Strategy and Management (Major and Minor) - Public Policy and Management (Major and Minor) - Criminology (Minor)7 - 2.
-Students must satisfy the programme requirements as set out in the Faculty Handbook for the year in which they were accepted to the programme. - Students without CSEC Mathematics who are required to sit GOVT0100: Statistics and Mathematics for Policy Making will not be allowed to register for an extra course that semester. - All students of Political Leadership, Strategy and Management are required to read for BOTH GOVT1000 GOVT1012. - Students wishing to do any Level III or Level III International Relations course must do BOTH GOVT1000 and GOVT1008. - Students wishing to do any Level II or Level III Public Policy and Management course must do BOTH GOVT1000 and GOVT1012. - Students wishing to do any Level III or Level III Political Science course must do BOTH GOVT1000 and GOVT1001. - 8.
-The co-requisites for the courses referenced in #3 to #6 above are either ECON1005 or SOCI1005 and SOCI1001. - All majors in the Department require students to do GOVT2044 (Semester I) and GOVT2054 (Semester II). - Where the same course is listed for both a Major and a Minor, it is counted only ONCE, therefore, an additional approved course must also be taken to complete the required total of 60 credits.
+- 1. The Department offers the following range of Majors and Minors as well as a range of electives for students with other career interests who feel that courses in Government are an important part of a rounded education: - International Relations (Major and Minor) - Political Science (Major and Minor) - Political Leadership, Strategy and Management (Major and Minor) - Public Policy and Management (Major and Minor) - Criminology (Minor) - 2.
+Students must satisfy the programme requirements as set out in the Faculty Handbook for the year in which they were accepted to the programme. - Students without CSEC Mathematics who are required to sit GOVT0100: Statistics and Mathematics for Policy Making will not be allowed to register for more than the maximum course load for that semester. - 4.
+All students of Political Leadership, Strategy and Management are required to read for BOTH GOVT1000 and GOVT1012. - 5.
+Students wishing to do any Level II or Level III International Relations course must do BOTH GOVT1000 and GOVT1008. - 6.
+Students wishing to do any Level II or Level III Public Policy and Management course must do BOTH GOVT1000 and GOVT1012. - 7.
+Students wishing to do any Level II or Level III Political Science course must do BOTH GOVT1000 and GOVT1001. - 8.
+The co-requisites for the courses referenced in #3 to #6 above are either ECON1005 or SOCI1005 and SOCI1001. - 9.
+All majors in the Department require students to do GOVT2044 (Semester I) and GOVT2054 (Semester II). - Where the same course is listed for both a Major and a Minor, it is counted only ONCE, therefore, an additional approved course must also be taken to complete the required total of 60 credits.